MatinApi/MatinApi/README.md

-#Hello Welcome to MatinApi
+# MatinApi

-**MatinApi/MatinApi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Welcome to MatinApi!
+This guide will help you get started with using the MatinApi PHP class for creating and managing your API.

-##you can write your api or use the defult api
+## Getting Started

-First you shold to habe the MatinApi.php From https://github.com/MatinApi/MatinApi then you can write your api inide it or import in youre php file
+First, download the `MatinApi.php` file from [MatinApi GitHub repository](https://github.com/MatinApi/MatinApi).
+You can write your own API inside it or import it into your PHP file.

-#DefultApi:
+## Default API

 #you can use the defult api by Matin_API_DB_Json function in MAtin Class:
     Matin::Matin_API_DB_Json('','');